1

 How much do animation team jobs pay per hour?

-As of Jul 2, 2026, the average hourly pay for animation team in the United States is $39.41, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average hourly pay for animation team in the United States is $39.41, according to ZipRecruiter salary data.
 Most workers in this role earn between $21.88 and $63.94 per hour, depending on experience, location, and employer.

-What are the roles in animation team?
+What is an animation team?

-How does an Animation Team typically collaborate with other departments during a production?
+How does an animation team typically collaborate with other departments during a production?

 An Animation Team works closely with various departments such as storyboarding, modeling, rigging, lighting, and compositing to bring a project to life.
 Regular meetings and feedback sessions ensure that the animation aligns with the project's vision and technical requirements.
 Effective communication and teamwork are essential, as animators often need to adapt their work based on input from directors, producers, and technical leads.
 This collaborative structure helps maintain consistency and quality throughout the production pipeline.